natansr/and_llm_test/README.md

 ## Observations

-- Both LLMs attempted to use co-authorship, research themes, and venues to group documents.
+- Both LLMs used co-authorship patterns and research themes to form clusters.
 - **DeepSeek-R1** provided a split of publications, often clustering documents broadly without clear justification.
 - **Gemma 3-12B-it** gave more thoughtful groupings and richer explanations, splitting the publications into multiple classes based on project phases and domain-specific knowledge.
-However, neither model accurately matched the ground truth, and both failed to distinguish more subtle disambiguation cases.
+- However, neither model accurately matched the ground truth, and both failed to distinguish more subtle disambiguation cases.

 ## Verdict